K4ryuu/CS2-Egg/docs/features/vpk-sync.md

 **Automatic:** Cron job handles everything.
 When CS2 updates:

 1. Cron detects update and downloads to `/srv/cs2-shared`
-2. Servers sync new files on next restart
+2. Servers automatically sync new files on next restart (no reinstall needed)
 3. No manual intervention needed

 **Manual trigger** (if needed, on the server node):